No topic

 For crime, Amsterdam is also safe.
 The risk of violent assault in Amsterdam is pretty much absent, in all parts of the city.
 Also, crime rates in general in Amsterdam are going down every year.

 Still, most of the crimes such as robbing and pickpocketing in Amsterdam happen to tourists.
 Tourists are targeted more often than Amsterdam residents because they are easily distracted.
+As you prepare for your visit or move to Amsterdam, consider practical steps like managing your finances safely—using digital payment options can help you reduce the amount of cash you need to carry.
 Tourists still need to be careful of petty thieves, such as pickpockets, and getting your bag, jacket or things from your car stolen.

 Here’s a list of tips for keeping safe in Amsterdam.